Discover the URL for your organization

 Get the details of a specific instance.
 If you leave out the GUID, all instances that the authenticated user has access to are returned.

-You can use the UniqueName attribute as an alternate key.
+You can use the UniqueName column as an alternate key.

 Retrieve a list of available instances, filtered by production type.